 It’s clear that local firms alone will not be able to shoulder the burden of the recovery from these hurricanes.
 Out-of-state companies are already heeding the call to meet the massive demand.
 And major corporations, including Home Depot and Lowe's, are donating both supplies and money towards the recovery efforts.

 Out-of-state construction firms looking to provide support need to be eligible for a FEMA contract.
 To do so, your firm has to register with the System for Award Management (SAM), which has replaced the Debris Removal Contract Registry.

-While it is free to register with SAM, it may take quite a bit of time and paperwork.
+While it is free to register with SAM, it may take some time and paperwork.
+In the meantime, consider perusing the information and available options in Chamber of Commerce.org's government grants guide for small businesses.
 For that reason, you may want to consider registering via a private “professional registry service” that will charge a fee to get you set up with SAM.
 Make sure, however, that any company offering such a service is legit.
 If you don’t know anyone who has used it, get in touch with FEMA to confirm that the service is authorized to do business.

 The Department of Homeland Security website makes it very easy to identify contracting and subcontracting opportunities that your firm might qualify for.
 You can search a list of contracts based on budget and scope of work.

 If you take on work for FEMA, be sure to keep accurate records of your work, including tracking labor hours and reporting them according to FEMA regulations.
 For this type of federal work, you should always be prepared for an audit.